juice-shop/pwning-juice-shop/appendix/solutions.md

    later.` after roughly 2 seconds.
 This is due to a defined timeout so you do not really DoS your Juice Shop server.

-### Infect the server with malware by abusing arbitrary command execution
+### :warning: Infect the server with malware by abusing arbitrary command execution

 :wrench: **TODO**

-### Request a hidden resource on server through server
+### :warning: Request a hidden resource on server through server

 :wrench: **TODO**